justsull/Panora/README.md

 ## Built With

 I wrote this when I first began learning how to code.
-Junior then and junior now - always stay junior.
 Some of the biggest motivations to writing this script was to learn Pillow, Selenium, and play with Google Chrome Driver.

 * [Pillow](https://pillow.readthedocs.io/en/latest/) - Python Imaging Library used for processing screenshots
 * [Selenium](http://www.seleniumhq.org/) - Used for Web Driver Automation